-During the three months ended March 31, 2020, no Common Stock options or Common Stock warrants to purchase shares of our Common Stock were exercised, resulting in the issuance of no shares of Common Stock.
+During the three and nine months ended September 30, 2020,171,500 Common Stock options or Common Stock warrants to purchase shares of our Common Stock were exercised, resulting in the issuance of 171,500 shares of Common Stock.
+Of the 171,500 Common Stock options and Common Stock warrants exercised, no shares of Common Stock were surrendered in lieu of a cash payment via the net exercise feature of the agreements.